EvanCraine/eCraine/content/publications/maltBarley_consumerPanel/index.md

 tags: [barley]

-title: Strategic malting barley improvement for craft brewers through consumer sensory evaluation of malt and beer
+title: Strategic Malting Barley Improvement for Craft Brewers Through Consumer Sensory Evaluation of Malt and Beer

 #The url_ links can either point to local or web content.
 Associated local publication content, may be copied to the publication’s folder and referenced like url_code = "code.zip".